 It took me a little while (just a casual 20ish years) to realise I was gay, but I suppose we all get there in the end.
 Growing up in the country was remote, but I was lucky enough to grow up with, and I owe a lot to, technology, a rather unreliable dial-up internet connection, and some great friends for the advice and support I was able to get at my fingertips and how they have shaped my life and enabled me to deal with coming out.

 I then graduated from Hull, the year after, in 2012 with a degree, mates for life and some great memories - ready to see what the rest of the world had to offer.

-I helped Former Deputy Prime Minister Lord Prescott become Labour’s candidate for the Humberside Police and Crime Commissioner election.
-We had an innovative and exciting digital campaign that reached 2,500 Labour Party members across ten UK Parliament constituencies – and went on to communicate with just under one million voters in the election.
+I helped Former Deputy Prime Minister Lord Prescott become Labour’s candidate for the Humberside Police and Crime Commissioner election back in 2012.
+We built an innovative and exciting visual and digital campaign that reached 2,500 Labour Party members across ten UK Parliament constituencies – and went on to communicate with just under one million voters in the election.

 Tessa Jowell's campaign to become the first woman elected Mayor of London in 2016 was described in the press as the strongest social media campaign any British politician has yet deployed.
 I worked with Tessa's team to ensure their website was up to the job of keeping pace with such a high-profile and innovative digital campaign.

 Toni Pearce became the first President of the National Union of Students to have come from a Further Education college rather than university in 2013.
 I worked with Toni and her campaign to prepare for major speeches and hustings in both years of her presidency.
 Toni won a landslide election with 57.8% of the vote, and further extended her majority with a win of 59% in her re-election bid where she was described in the press as the 'overwhelming favourite' following a hugely successful first term in office as the first woman president since 2008.